contextual-latent-space-model/demo/README.md

   </tr>
 </table>

-# Figure3a: Generation Comparison
+# Figure 3(a): Generation Comparison
-Comparison of our CLSM vs. baseline methods (VAE, ARNN, and ARNNT) or test dataset (Data).
+Comparison of our CLSM vs. baseline methods (VAE, ARNN, and ARNNT) or test dataset (Data), in Figure 3(a) in our paper.
 Shaded regions are contexts.
 For CLSM and VAE, beta=0.012 and gamma=0.4 are used, respectively, and 8-divided interpolated points(sequences) are generated.